FPC Admissions Process:

 New Student Orientation

-New Student Orientation is offered though the office of Student Services and helps new FPC students make the college transition as smooth as possible.
+New Student Orientation is offered though the Office of Educational Services and helps new FPC students make the college transition as smooth as possible.
 Our goal is to answer all your questions, put your fears to rest and help you get started on the right foot.
 During orientation you will learn:

 - The ins and outs of FPC